 In Conversation: Speech Debelle

 The Mercury Prize has been around for three decades, yet it has only been received by the total of four female artists: PJ Harvey, Ms. Dynamite, Speech Debelle, and last year’s winner Little Simz.
 Now, let that percentage sink in.
 Better known as Speech Debelle, 19-year old Corynne Elliot left home after arguing with her mother and ended up spending solid four years homeless, all the while expressing her journey through poetry that would later shape her debut album.
 This is my speech therapy, this isn’t rap.
 After returning home, Speech got signed by Ninja Tune’s imprint Big Dada, which led her to the long-awaited release of Speech Therapy (2009) and the Mercury Prize win the same year.
-This album also happens to be one of the most important, fundamental and formative records that not only shaped my twenties, but also expanded my view on hip-hop as genre.
+This album also happens to be one of the most important, fundamental and formative records that not only shaped my twenties, but also expanded my view on hip-hop as a genre.
 One of the questions I kept repeatedly getting over the years (since it’s not a secret I have a thing for hip-hop) was naming my favorite MC, which is still one of the hardest questions to answer.
 Are we talking contemporary?
 Old-school?
 Mainstream?
 Backpackers?
 Regardless of the criteria, never in my life have I been asked to name my favorite female MC.
 Let that sink in again.
 This is a men’s world, but it wouldn’t be nothing without the trailblazing women who changed the face of a traditionally male genre, including my favorite female MC right here.
 Not that anyone asked.
 Happy International Women’s Day.

 KELLY KORZUN: Honestly, I don’t even know where to start.
 God only knows how many times I had imaginary conversations with you in my head, and now we’re finally doing it.